Trekking, Wildlife, Offbeat

 About Silent Valley

 Silent Valley in Kerala is one of the last remaining still preserved bio diverse region not just in India but world.
 It is now a protected National park spanning an are of almost 240 square kilometers.

-Story goes that it was called Silent Valley because when it was discovered by Robert Eight the British botanist, apparently due to the fact there were no noisy Cicadas.
+Story goes that it was called Silent Valley because when it was discovered by Robert Eight the British botanist, apparently due to the fact there were no noisy Cicadas found here.
 Other stories from longer ago tell the story of Sairandhri, an Hindu queen, spending some 14 years here in exile.
 Not a bad place to spend 14 years, the valley and surrounding areas have a lot to recommend them.
 Not least the fact they’ve been invited to apply for membership of UNESCO as a SSSI (Site of Special Scientific Interest).

-The valley is home to large populations of endangered species, and is also said to be an extremely bio diverse place because of the hills and rich valleys.
-There is paid accommodation available in the nearby Mukkali.
-Camping is not allowed with prior organization, and if you’re intending to do any trekking within the park it is essential to hire one of the GUIDES.
-Visitors without a guide will not be admitted.
+Best place for accommodation in the nearby town of Mukkali and Palakkad is another option.
+There is an Ayurveda resort nearby at Perinthalmanna.
+Camping inside national park is not allowed even with prior organization, and if you’re intending to do any trekking within the park it is essential to hire one of the park guides.
+Visitors without a guide are not allowed.

 The park is heavily ‘eco’ focused and has an ‘eco’ shop, stocking indigenous tribal artefacts, (not to be found elsewhere!), as well as some more traditional gifts and supplies.
 Silent Valley is only 60 Kms from Coimbatore and 190 Kms from Ernakulam.